frederic-perez/AmE-dictionary/data/idioms.md

 __a wink of sleep__ _n_ A bit of sleep; the smallest amount of sleep.
 (Usually in the negative.) _I couldn’t get a wink of sleep because of the noise._
 __a woman of her word__ A woman who can be expected to keep or follow through with her promises or intentions; a truthful, trustworthy, or reliable person.
 (Masculine: “man of his word.”) _Bob, I’m a woman of my word.
 If I tell you I’ll be at your house tomorrow morning at 10, then that’s when I’ll be there._
 __abide by__ To conform to; comply with: _abide by the rules._
-__above and beyond__ :two: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
+__above and beyond__ :dart::three: Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
 __above board__ :two::hammer:
 __above the salt__ Of or in a position of high standing, rank, regard, or repute.
 __absence makes the heart grow fonder__ _proverb_ A separation causes one to feel even more positive about the absent person or thing. _Ever since Carla’s boyfriend moved away, she can’t stop thinking about him.
 Absence makes the heart grow fonder._